arnold-c/OutbreakDetection/manuscript/manuscript.typ

 #figure(
   image("manuscript_files/plots/optimal-thresholds_prop-alert-plot.svg"),
   caption: [The proportion of the time series in alert of outbreak detection systems under different testing rates and noise structures, at their respective optimal alert thresholds.
 The shaded bands illustrate the 80% central interval, and the solid/dashed lines represent the mean estimate.
 Imperfect tests have the same values for sensitivity and specificity.
-Solid lines represent tests with 0-day turnaround times, and dashed lines represent tests with result delays. $Lambda(4)$ indicates the mean noise incidence is 4 times higher than the mean measles incidence.]
+Solid lines represent tests with 0-day turnaround times, and dashed lines represent tests with result delays. $Lambda(4)$ indicates the mean noise incidence is 4 times higher than the mean measles incidence.], )
-)
 <fig-alert-proportion>